 This chapter presents the long-range transportation planning goals of the SNHPC.
 The eight planning goals are thematically aligned with the Federally Designated Planning Factors as listed in Section 1.6 of this report.
 The list of eight goals and associated objectives is a revised format in comparison to the list of objectives found in the previous (FY 2017 - FY 2040) Metropolitan Transportation Plan.
-While the current goals and objectives are a close reflection of the prior list of goals, the revisions made provide a hierarchy of information.
+While the current goals and objectives reflect the prior list of goals, the revisions made provide a hierarchy.
 Stated transportation goals now reflect a desired end state.
 Subordinate to goals are objectives.
 Objectives are directional statements regarding activities or milestones to achieve the stated goal.
 Within the goals and objectives are written to continue the general directives from previous planning documents and current federal planning legislation.